 When 33 racing engines roar to life, it’s impossible to hear track announcers.
 And a TV blackout nixes viewing.
 So fans of the Indianapolis 500 turn to local radio.

-This year, they turned to their phones and the NextRadio app – simply because a couple of radio stations asked them to.
+Last year, they turned to their phones and the NextRadio app – simply because a couple of radio stations asked them to.

 Local sports station WFNI and news/talk WIBC both ran radio spots and on-air mentions to drive NextRadio listening.